yuanyangwu/spring_kubernetes_tutorial/doc/20_Deploy_Application_to_Kubernetes.md

 Console output

 - 1: Service "rabbitmq-service" accepts TCP request at 10.102.234.100:5672.
-The IP is Kubernetes overlayed network.
+The IP is on Kubernetes overlay network.
 It is reachable by Kubernetes Pod.
 But it is not reachable by non-Kubernetes application.
 - 2: Deployment "rabbitmq"
 - 3: ReplicationSet "rabbitmq-6c45c46587".
 It is generated with Deployment name as prefix
 - 4: Pod "rabbitmq-6c45c46587-gs6q5".
 It is generated with ReplicationSet name as prefix